 Always use and store your pool chemicals safely and keep out of reach of children.
-When pre-mixing chemicals, always add chemicals to water and not water to chemicals.
+When premixing chemicals, always pour water first before adding chemicals.
 Follow safety instructions on the product label and safety data sheets.
 Eye protection and gloves may be required.

-Disinfectants react with organic material in the water including fecal matter, vomit, dirt, soap, shampoo, body oils, perspiration (sweat), food and drinks.
-Chlorine that has reacted with organic material is known as Combined Available Chlorine (CAC).
-It's less effective at disinfecting and produces unpleasant odours and eye irritation.
-Chlorine that has not reacted with any organic material is known as Free Available Chlorine (FAC) and is an effective disinfectant.
+Disinfectants react with organic material in the water including fecal matter, vomit, dirt, soap, shampoo, body oils, perspiration (sweat), food, and drinks.
+Chlorine that has reacted with organic material is known as "combined available chlorine" (CAC).
+It is less effective at disinfecting and produces unpleasant odours and eye irritation.
+Chlorine that has not reacted with any organic material is known as "free available chlorine" (FAC), and is an effective disinfectant.

-Test kits will generally measure FAC and Total Available Chlorine (TAC).
-To determine the combined available chlorine in the pool, use this formula: TAC - FAC = CAC.
+Test kits will generally measure FAC and "total available chlorine" (TAC).
+To determine the

+"combined available chlorine" in the pool, use this formula: TAC - FAC = CAC.
 The more often hot tubs and pools are used, the faster the free available chlorine in the water turns into combined chlorine.